Rihay66/3Sisters-Documentation/Engine/Window/src/Window-SDL.md

-The Window-SDL class is responsible for creating a OpenGL context window utilizing the SDL library which allows for direct/indirect functionality of other components within the engine such as the [[Sprite Renderer]].
+The Window-SDL class is responsible for creating a OpenGL context window utilizing the SDL library which allows for direct/indirect functionality of other components within the engine such as the [[Quad Renderer]].

 Refer to SDL documentation:
 * https://wiki.libsdl.org/SDL3/FrontPage